 Microsoft has detailed why it held back the release of its latest major feature update to Windows 10.

-The Spring Creators Update (SCU), also known as Redstone 4, was widely expected to launch on Tuesday, April 10, but failed to appear on the day.
+The Windows 10 April 2018 Update, also known as Redstone 4, was widely expected to launch on Tuesday, April 10, but failed to appear on the day.

-Now Microsoft has released fixes for the latest Redstone 4 build of Windows 10 that seem to explain why the SCU rollout was held back.
+Now Microsoft has released fixes for the latest Redstone 4 build of Windows 10 that seem to explain why the major update rollout was held back.

 "We discovered some reliability issues we wanted to fix," Microsoft's Windows Insider team writes.